12 December 2021

 The O'Dea Album

-These photos are from my grandmother's album and have provided a puzzle yet to be solved.
-My DNA results indicate that I am related to a descendant of this Clement Bennett but I have yet to work out how he was related to my maternal grandmother Georgina Ellen Bennett (O'Dea).
-Was he her nephew?
+These photos are from my grandmother's album and provided a puzzle now solved.
+My DNA results indicate that I am related to a descendant of this Clement Bennett and I have now to worked out how he was related to my maternal grandmother Georgina Ellen Bennett (O'Dea).
+He was her nephew.

-Monnie and Clem as they were labeled in the album, were the children of John Raymond Bennett and his wife Margaret Bridget Healy.
-This couple had married in Hamley Bridge in January of 1918 when they were both 23 years old.
+Monnie and Clem as they were labelled in the album, were the children of John Raymond Bennett and his wife Margaret Bridget Healy.
+This couple had married in Hamley Bridge in January of 1918. when they were both 23 years old.
 John Raymond's father is listed as a George Bennett.

 If John Raymond Bennett was 23 when he married in 1918 that suggests the birth year of 1895.